kartik-v/bootstrap-popover-x/README.md

 - The extended popover can be rendered just like a bootstrap modal dialog with the bootstrap popover styling.
 Since the plugin extends the bootstrap modal, all features of the [bootstrap modal](http://getbootstrap.com/javascript/#modals) and its events are also available.
 - Adds a popover footer along with header.
 Configuration of the HTML content for the popover is much easier, just like a bootstrap modal.
+- Specially styles and spaces out bootstrap buttons added in popover footer.
 - Configure various prebuilt styles/templates.
-In addition to a default grey, the bootstrap 3 contextual color styles of primary, info, success, danger, and warning can be used
+In addition to a default (grey), the bootstrap 3 contextual color styles of `primary`, `info`, `success`, `danger`, and `warning` can be used.

 ## Demo